kurtekat/shaiya-episode-6/sdev/README.md

 ## NpcQuest

 The episode 6 format has 6 quest results, each containing up to 3 items.
-The game service executable has been modified to read the file format.
+The ps_game in this repository has been modified to read the file format.

 ## Revenge Mark